solliancenet/FoundationaLLM_Copilot_Workshop/Lab3/readme.md

 5- **System Prompt**:

-- **Set the System Prompt for the agent:** Give yoru agent a personality by setting the system prompt.
+- **Set the System Prompt for the agent:** Give your agent a personality by setting the system prompt.
 This is the prompt that will be used to generate responses from the LLM.
 You can set the system prompt to `You are a professional and accurate agent that responds to questions with knowledge and respect.`.

 ![System Prompt](/media/Lab3-11.jpg)